How You Should Test Your Mobile App? Tips & Tricks!

 10. Automatic or Manual

 One more question that arises is to go automatic or manual.
 If your app has new functionality, prefer manual testing.
-Similarly, if your app needs testing once or twice, go manual.
+Similarly, if you want to test mobile app once or twice, go manual.
 For regression test cases, it is better to automate the scripts.

-Even if regression tests are repeated, automatic testing will work perfectly for that case.
+Even if User repeats the regression tests then automatic testing will work perfectly for that case.
 For scenarios which are lengthy and complex, it is advisable to opt for automating of the scripts to save on time and energy.

-Speaking of automation tools, there are two kinds available to test mobile apps.
+Speaking of automation tools, there are two kinds available to test mobile app.
 One is Object-based mobile testing tools which automate by mapping elements on the device screen into objects.